Kianjavato Volunteer Program

 Interested in becoming a MBP volunteer?

-We're looking to bring in many volunteers in 2014!
-We're in the search for more volunteers to joining our efforts in Kianjavato, Madagascar.
+We're looking to bring in many volunteers to join our consrvation and monitoring projects in Kianjavato, Madagascar.
 These positions involve working with our community-based reforestation effort.

 Please note that all volunteer positions require a 6 month commitment.